 Finally, Model 4 also includes job and firm characteristics of the employment spell at hand.
-As expected they exhibit a strong influence on both the probability never to participate in on-the-job training and the number of training events per spell.
+As expected, they exhibit a strong influence on both the probability never to participate in on-the-job training and the number of training events per spell.
 Civil service employees are less likely to experience training abstinence and they participate in courses more often than employees in private firms.
 The higher the working time or the job requirement, the more likely and frequent is on-the-job training.
 Finally, on-the-job training is more likely in firms with more than 200 employees than in smaller firms.
-Given these results, it is not surprising that the results of Wald-tests depicted on Table 5 indicate joint significance of job characteristics.
-That corroborates the implications of theories of segmented labour markets.
+Given these results, it is not surprising that the results of Wald tests depicted on Table 5 indicate joint significance of job characteristics.
 Although the job segment hypothesis is corroborated by these results in general, the firm size only influences training probability, but not its frequency.
 Being employed in a small firm might therefore be an obstacle to getting on-the-job training at all.
 As soon as a firm is able and determined to provide training at all, the number of training activities might no longer depend on its size.

-Despite the strong explanatory power of the job and firm variables, most of the results from the more parsimonious models remain valid in the full specification given in Model 4, as can be seen in Table 5.
+Despite the strong explanatory power of the job and firm variables, the main results of the more parsimonious models remain valid in the full specification given in Model 4, as can be seen in Table 5.
 Most importantly, on-the-job training is still strongly related to parental characteristics.
 This corroborates the intergenerational persistence hypothesis.
-Even in
+Even in adulthood there is a channel through which an educated family background fosters educational attainment.
+A closer look at the results reveals an even clearer picture of this